B.A., University of Redlands; M.A., Villanova University; M.A., Ph.D., Cornell University

 Before coming to Wellesley, I spent a year as a Postdoctoral Research Fellow at the Harriman Institute for Russian, Eurasian, and Eastern European Studies at Columbia University.
 I received my Ph.D. in Government from Cornell University in 2015.

-Outside of work, I enjoy spending time with my family, reading, cooking, and walking around lake Waban with my dog Duke.
+Outside of work, I enjoy spending time with my family and friends, reading, swimming, cooking, and walking around lake Waban with my dog Duke.

-More information about my research and teaching can be found on my web page: www.igorlogvinenko.com.
+You can find more information about my research and teaching on my personal web page.